Finding therapies and support for your child

 Finally, an OT can work support the family to help change any behaviours of concern.

-Speech Therapist (Speechie)
+Speech Pathologists (Speechie)

-A speech therapist can work with you and your child and with your child’s teachers to help your child improve their communication.
+A speech pathologist can work with you and your child and with your child’s teachers to help your child improve their communication.
 This can include listening and understanding language, and speaking and using voice and signs to communicate.

 A social worker will help the whole family to adopt coping strategies that could reduce pressure on both your child and the rest of your family.
 A social worker can assist with recommendations to help other children in the family, or on ways that different therapies and strategies can be incorporated into the family’s everyday life.